-1. QL Deep Tissue Massage: Step 1 of QL pain relief is to massage and release the living hell out the QL muscle.
+1. QL Deep Tissue Massage: Step 1 of QL pain relief is to massage and release the living hell out of the QL muscle.
 The goal here is to physically dig into the QL muscle to break up any trigger points, knots, and tightnesses that are currently wrenching on joints and causing pain.
-You can do this with your physical or massage therapist, or at home with a deep tissue massage tool like QL Claw.
+You can do this with your physical or massage therapist, or at home with a deep-tissue massage tool like QL Claw.
 QL Claw is great for not only QL release but also deep tissue massage of the other main 4 muscles that contribute to lower back pain when tight - check it out below:

-2. QL Stretch: After the QL muscle is sufficiently released of its gnarly knots, trigger points, and pain, it is extremely beneficial to open up the muscles with a QL stretch.
+2. QL Stretch: After the QL muscle is sufficiently released from its gnarly knots, trigger points, and pain, it is extremely beneficial to open up the muscles with a QL stretch.
 This will help sustain the QL release done in step 1 and also increase your mobility so that the lower back can move more without getting angry.

 3. QL Strengthening: The final step in QL pain relief is strengthening the QL muscle.
-QL strength is like armor for the lower back - the stronger QL you have the less likely your lower back is to live pain.
+QL strength is like armor for the lower back - the stronger QL you have the less likely your lower back is to live in pain.
 However, if you skip to this step without performing 1 and 2 first you may never get out of your current pain, and only prevent worse pain.
 Get out of pain with steps 1 and 2 then move on to building a bulletproof QL (and lower back) with QL strengthening afterward.

 If you would like a whole bundle package with a deep tissue release, stretching, and strengthening program specifically for lower back health and pain relief, check out my Back Muscle Optimization Bundle below: